Pelicans vs. Mavericks Prediction & Picks - November 14

 Pelicans Performance Insights

-- On the glass, New Orleans is 15th in the league in rebounds (44.4 per game).
+- On the glass, New Orleans is 15th in the NBA in rebounds (44.4 per game).
 It is third-worst in rebounds conceded (48.6 per game).

 - The Pelicans are fifth-worst in the league in assists (22.9 per game) in 2023-24.